 When LEDs first came on the market the design only allowed for the light to appear from the top of the bulb, ideal for overhead and spotlight fittings but not great for other light fittings such as table lamps and wall lights.
 These days designs have advanced with the creation of omni-directional light where the bulb allows light to go in all directions, ideal for a fitting that requires 360 degrees of light such as table lamps.

 Another great function of an LED bulb is their life expectancy.
-A life expectancy of up to 25,000 is promised dependant on how much usage the bulb gets.
+A life expectancy of up to 25,000 is promised dependent on how much usage the bulb gets.
 This function is great if you have a hard to reach area that needs some long-lasting illumination without the need for replacement.
 Also, when you require a quick light right away LEDs are ideal as oppose to CFL’s (Compact Fluorescent lights) which take a few minutes to warm up.